 | 1 | ECCN.help supports two authentication methods: LinkedIn OAuth (passwordless) and email-based registration with OTP and password login. |

-| 2 | All new users must complete both steps (authentication + registration form) before accessing tools, regardless of which login method is used. |
+| 2 | All new users must complete both steps (authentication + registration form) before accessing the workflow or any tool. |

-| 3 | LinkedIn users: if you need to update your name or email, update them on LinkedIn and sign in again.
+| 3 | LinkedIn users: to update your name or email, update them on LinkedIn and sign in again.
 Email users: contact ask@eccn.help for profile changes. |

 | 4 | Email support response time may take up to 72 hours.
 Contact ask@eccn.help for assistance. |

-| 5 | All system timestamps are based on UTC (Coordinated Universal Time). |
+| 5 | All system timestamps are displayed in UTC (Coordinated Universal Time). |

 | 6 | Email-registered accounts: your account is locked for 15 minutes after 5 consecutive failed login attempts. |